-- The user has a commitment to use the data for public astronomical research only. - The user has a commitment to get in touch with the dataPI before presenting (in article, conferences) any work including the exploitation of his/her data. - All publication based on the data taken from the database must give credits and citations in agreement with the dataPI and the database acknowledgement rules.
+- The user has a commitment to use the data for public astronomical research only. - The user has a commitment to get in touch with the dataPI before presenting (in article, conferences) any work including the exploitation of his/her data. - All publication based on the data taken from the database must give credits and citations in agreement with the dataPI and the database rules. - The user commits in not distributing the data to a third party without prior acceptation of the dataPI.